 - Hydrating masks used in conjunction with heat

 - Clarifying shampoo is strong enough to remove artificial pigments from your hair, so avoid using it when you are in the shower.
-They tend to have a strong odor, so use it in well-ventilated space and avoid feeling dizzy.
+They tend to have a strong odor, so use them in a well-ventilated space and avoid feeling dizzy.

-- The procedure is simple since all you have to do is wash your hair with the shampoo a few times in a row.
+- The procedure is simple since you must wash your hair with shampoo a few times.
 Use this shampoo until the grey tones disappear entirely from your hair.

-- On the other hand, a hydrating mask is a regular creamy hair product that women all around the world use at least once a month.
-But I bet you didn’t know you can use it to get rid of the grey pigment from your hair.
+- On the other hand, a hydrating mask is a regular creamy hair product that women worldwide use at least once a month.
+But I bet you didn’t know you could use it to eliminate the grey pigment from your hair.
 The magic is in sulfate, which all hair products contain.
 Sulfate is well known for being able to remove the pigment from your hair.

-- The process of application is a bit different, yet it is still straightforward.
+- The application process is a bit different, yet it is still straightforward.
 Here is how you do it: